0Tech/planetarium/fixture/README.md

 ## Functions

-### add_chains
+### add_chain

-It creates ephemeral chains using your local Docker instances.
-After the test has been finished, it will also cleanup the chains.
+It creates an ephemeral chain using your local Docker instances.
+After the test has been finished, it will also cleanup the chain.

 #### Parameters

 1. `name`: The name of fixture would be based on this parameter.
-2. `num_chains`: The number of chains in the fixture.
+2. `app_name`: The name of application used in the chain.
 3. `num_regions`: The number of subnets in each chain in the fixture.
 4. `num_sentries`: The number of sentries in each subnet.
-5. `timeout`: If it takes longer than this value to setup the chains, subsequent tests would fail (for the debugging).
+5. `timeout`: If it takes longer than this value to setup the chain, subsequent tests would fail (for the debugging).

 #### Example